ax-i-om/bitcrook/README.md

 2. In your preferred terminal, enter and run: `go run main.go`
 3. After running the aforementioned command, all dependencies will be installed and usage help will be printed to the console.

-*OR*
+### API

-1. Navigate into the api directory of Omniscient.
+1. Navigate into the `api` directory of Omniscient.
 2. In your preferred terminal, enter and run: `go run server.go`
-3. When prompted, allow the application communicate on your network.
+3. When prompted, allow the application to communicate on your network.

-4. After doing so, open up a web browser and navigate to `localhost:6174`
+*A demonstration can be accessed at `localhost:6174`*

 ### Implementation